Learn how police use science in criminal investigations and its role in the criminal justice system with this free online course.

-Over the past two decades the criminal justice system has been dramatically affected by technological advances in scientific contributions to the law.
+Over the past two decades, the criminal justice system has been dramatically affected by technological advances in scientific contributions to the law.
 The most influential developments have been in the area of DNA profiling, and its forensic applications for both identifying perpetrators and exonerating the innocent.

-We will then explore some of the implications that these forensic techniques have on the criminal justice system, such as controversies surrounding biometric databases, the portrayal of forensic science in popular media (e.g. the CSI Effect), and how forensic science is used in the courtroom.
+We will then explore some of the implications that these forensic techniques have on the criminal justice system, such as controversies surrounding biometric databases, the portrayal of forensic science in popular media (“the CSI effect”), and how forensic science is used in the courtroom.

 No prior qualifications in forensic science or other disciplines are required.
 Students should have an interest in how science assists police investigations, and how forensic science impacts on the criminal justice system.